Welcome to today's edition of the Rush 24-7 podcast.

 We'll be back.

-Every time he shows up someplace.
+Every time he shows up someplace, every time, it was almost comical.

-Every time he shows up someplace, there's either an outbreak of weather that is The exact opposite of what he's talking about.
+Every time he shows up someplace, there's either an outbreak of weather that is the exact opposite of what he's talking about.

 And it never does seem to get embarrassed.